ibm-cloud-docs/assistant/deploy-web-chat.md

 1.  **Optional**: Change the web chat integration name from *Web chat* to something more descriptive.

-1. Click **Create** to generate the script.
+1. Click **Create** to create a web chat instance.

-    A code snippet is created and added to the page that contains an HTML `script` element.
-The `script` tag calls JavaScript code that is hosted on an IBM site.
-The code creates an instance of a widget that communicates with the assistant.
-The generated code includes a region and unique integration ID.
-Do not change these parameter values.

-1.  **Optional**: Customize the chat.
+1.  **Optional**: Customize the style of the chat window.
 You can make the following changes:

     - **Public assistant name**.
 Name by which the assistant is known to users.
 This name is displayed in the header of the chat window.
 The name can be up to 18 characters in length.